Flood mapping types and process

 -

-Gather information on the area (such as land elevation (LiDAR), meteorological, and historical data) to help predict where the water will flow in case of flooding.
-This information is required for hydrologic and hydraulic modelling.
+Gather information such as meteorological, historical and land elevation data, to help predict where the water will flow in case of flooding.
+This information will be used for hydrologic and hydraulic modelling.

 -